arashnm80/arashnm80.github.io/handbook.md

 So what am I going to do with my life, who do I choose to be and what do I choose to do now?
 Don't answer it with words, do it with real work and action.
-### C'est la vie, Leave or [fight to] live
+### C'est la vie, Leave or live
-This can be the best, this can be the worst.
-This is life.
-Just being alive is not an option for me.
-Leave or stay and fucking fight through the jungle of misery, across the chasm of death to the plates of woe, for the narrow possibility to live.
+- I know that just staying alive and surviving is not an option for me, I want to leave or live.
+- With all the complexities it's very simple: This is life. it can be the worst, it can be the best. refuse it and leave or accept it and try my best to live.
+- living is a very narrow possibility.
+It requires two qualities at the same time.
+1. fighting with all my capacity against hardship and problems.
+2. having open eyes to see and seize every opportunity to live. whether it's big or small, perfect or deficient, in the path or destination. ability to enjoy the smell of roses in the middle of hell.
 ### 時間
-#### No time for caution
+### No time for caution
 - Time is my most precious asset and it's running out like a cup of coffee.
 Whatever I'm gonna do, I have to do it right now.
 - It's now or never
 - It's always late to start today, but tomorrow is much later.